postsharp/Metalama.Documentation/conceptual/SDK/aspect-weavers.md

 Do not forget to write back the <xref:Metalama.Framework.Engine.AspectWeavers.AspectWeaverContext.Compilation?context.Compilation> property.

-Each weaver will be invoked a single time per project, regardless the number of aspect instances in the project.
+Each weaver will be invoked a single time per project, regardless of the number of aspect instances in the project.

 The list of aspect instances that need to be handled by your weaver is given by the <xref:Metalama.Framework.Engine.AspectWeavers.AspectWeaverContext.Compilation?context.AspectInstances> property.